Hike to Mt. Pisgah in the Smoky mountains of North Carolina

 This is the highest peak in Pisgah National Forest - 5,721 feet (1,744 meters).

 We departed early in the morning from the Mount Pisgah Campground on the Blue Ridge Parkway.
-Crossed the hotel across the road and spent some time by the cliffs mesmerized with the morning tints of the Smokies.
-Amazing that the US government paid $5 per acre for this beautiful forest.
+Crossed the hotel across the road and spent some time by the cliffs mesmerized with the morning tints of the Smokies - amazing that the US government paid $5 per acre for this beautiful forest.

-Then the walk followed the cliffs through the Mountain to Sea trail.
+Later, the walk followed the cliffs through the Mountain to Sea trail.
 It was muddy and slippery after the rain of these days.
 The hiking poles helped a lot.

 Breve stop by the ruins of the hunting lodge of Mr. Vanderbilt - the man behind the biggest home in the United States, the Biltmore Estate.
 Not much left from Buck Spring

 At the mountaintop, a mundane antenna surrounded by low clouds.
 The promised views of the brochures were gone for the day.
 And then came the icy rain.
-We didn't stay long.
-No point in suffering the coldness with nothing to see.

 Comments